hopsoft/universalid/README.md

 ## URI::UID

-Universal ID introduces a new URI defintion that can recursively marshal any Ruby object into an URL-safe string that can be safely transported over the wire with HTTP.
+Universal ID introduces a new URI defintion that can recursively marshal any Ruby object into an URL-safe string which can be safely transported over the wire with HTTP.

 > [!NOTE]
 > The payload is optimized to be as small as possible... _especially notable with large objects._